dice-group/qamel/dataextraction/README.md

 * lat, long and orient are double values, ical a String and vcards an Array of Strings
     * orient is a value between -180 and 180.
 West: -90, North: 0, East: 90, South is either -180 or 180
 * I recommend that the user was already asked for granting system permissions (ACCES_FINE_LOCATION, READ_CALENDAR, READ_CONTACTS)
+* It's important that the AndroidManifest.xml contains the permission requests for ACCES_FINE_LOCATION, READ_CALENDAR, READ_CONTACTS